 According to the Environmental Protection Agency’s drought monitor, big patches of the United States suffer drought every year.
-In 2012, 65% of the United States was in drought.
 Drought conditions often cause local government agencies to impose water restrictions, with lawn-watering the first activity to be curtailed.

-Water shortages could make things worse: In a 2014 report, 40 states informed the Government Accountability Office that they predict nondrought water shortages over the next decade.
+Water shortages could make things worse: 40 states informed the Government Accountability Office that they predict non-drought water shortages before 2024.

 To make sure you can restore your lawn to its original beauty, follow these steps to manage your lawn before, during, and after a drought.

 Before the Drought Begins